- How can I receive a copy of my itemized charges?

 - How will my payment be applied to my physician bill?

 University Hospitals Medical Group posts patient payments based on “oldest” date(s) of service first.
 This is an automated process unless a special request is made to post the payment otherwise.

 - Who do I contact if I need to discuss a “quality of care” issue?

 Please contact the hospital Ombudsman or Patient Advocate.

 - Who do I contact if I believe I’ve been a victim of fraud or identify theft regarding a hospital or physician bill?

 Please contact the Customer Service information identified on the statement that you received.

 - What is the “Uninsured Charity Assistance Program”?

 University Hospitals is committed to treating all patients with dignity and respect regardless of their financial status or ability to pay.
 In support of this commitment, UH has established an Uninsured Charity Assistance Program.
-Through the program, UH provides discounts on hospital bills for Ohio residents who do not have health insurance and who meet certain criteria.
+Through the program, UH provides discounts on hospital bills for Ohio residents who meet certain criteria.
 The amount of the discount is based on the patient’s or family’s income and Federal Poverty Guidelines (FPG).
 Please click Federal Poverty Guidelines for more information and to see if you qualify.